 College of Engineering graduates are some of the brightest students in Nevada.
-Nearly one-third of the University's National Merit students are enrolled in our engineering degree programs, which are designed to give them both technical expertise and an understanding of the social, ethical and business obligations of engineers.
+Nearly one-third of the University's highest achieving students are enrolled in the College of Engineering, including both National Merit and Presidential Scholars.

-Additionally, minor programs are available in nanotechnology, renewable energy and digital interactive games.
+Additionally, minor programs are available in advanced autonomous systems, digital interactive games, nanotechnology, and renewable energy.
 An online graduate certificate is also offered in renewable energy.

 Are you looking to connect with our students?
 Here's how we can help:

 The College offers an engineering-only career fair twice per year, in September and February, for our engineering and computer science students to connect with top employers from private industry and the public sector.
 Career fair registrants enjoy direct access to our best and brightest students in their efforts to develop a sustainable pipeline of internship and entry-level employee talent that can help drive their innovation and future success.

 Many employers come to campus and promote their company or agency to our students.
 Common presentation talking points include their organization's mission, culture, products or projects, benefits, formal internship programs, and entry-level employment opportunities.

 Companies and agencies interested in interviewing our students on-site are welcome to do so.

 The College of Engineering has a dedicated portal where employers can post their internship, entry-level, or experienced (or mid-level) engineering opportunities.
 Once positions are submitted, they are reviewed and, if approved, are posted to our internal engineering-and-computer-science-only job board.
 Submit your job posting.

 The College of Engineering invites alumni and employers to participate in our Mentorship Program, which pairs students with people in the industries in which they hope to work.
 The purpose of the program is to help students transition into the community and workforce.